spacenectar/hubbard/packages/components/README.md

 [🏠 Docsite home](../../docs/index.md)

-# AFP Project Component library
+# Hubbard Project Component library

-This is the primary component library of the AFP project.
+This is the primary component library of the Hubbard project.
 New components should always be created inside the `local` folder.

 This is where our Storybook implementation lives.
 For those who don't know what storybook is, here is a brief introduction: